2. WHAT INFORMATION DO WE COLLECT AND HOLD?

 - from you indirectly through emails, forms, face-to-face meetings, registration and attendance at events, business cards and telephone conversations and through use of the services and facilities available through our website and social media channels; and

 We will take all steps reasonably necessary to ensure that your personal information is treated securely and in accordance with this Policy.
 We take reasonable steps to help protect your personal information in an effort to prevent loss, misuse, unauthorised access, disclosure, alteration and destruction.

 4. WHY DO WE COLLECT, HOLD, USE AND DISCLOSE INFORMATION?

-We use personal information collected through our website for the purposes described in this Policy or disclosed to you on our website.
+We may collect, hold, use and disclose your personal information for the purposes described in this Policy or disclosed to you on our website.
 For example, we may use your information:

 - to provide you with newsletters and other information and updates about the Games;

 - to provide you with information about our business, including information about tickets, merchandise and special offers, and information that we reasonably believe may be of interest to you;